2.5.11 Provisions:

 B. Commitments

-The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash.
-There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended March 31, 2024, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (March 31, 2023: INR Nil).
-This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.
+The transactions with the related parties are made on term equivalent to those that prevail in the arm's length transactions.
+The assessment is under taken each financial year through examining the financial position of the related party and in the market in which the related party operates.

 The Company offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.